-Stay in a Dutch Palace Hotel
+Stay in the Dutch Palace Hotel

-Bolgatty Palace was a Dutch Palace and residence of Dutch governor before the independence of India.
+Bolgatty Palace was a Dutch Palace and residence of the Dutch governor before the independence of India.
 It is now converted into a luxury heritage hotel by Kerala Tourism.

 The palace is situated on the backwaters across Ernakulam city.
 The palace hotel is surrounded by beautiful gardens and the best place to enjoy the holiday.